How to change the width of an automatic WordPress embed

 For example, the video you see embedded on this post was supplied from within the WordPress post editor like this:

-How to set the size of automatic embeds for your entire WordPress site:
+How to set the size of automatic embeds for your entire WordPress site in versions before 3.5:

 Login as the WordPress admin and go to Settings: Media.
 There you’ll see boxes for setting your maximum embed height and width.
 This will change the width of your embeds throughout your whole site.
 It’s retroactive so if you change theses settings, they’ll impact embeds even on posts and pages you authored before making the update.